FAQs

 Traditional PR agencies often focus on larger retainers, longer contracts, broad brand management and layered account teams.
 That model can work well for some organisations, but it can be expensive and difficult for growing brands to access.

-Our PR Plan is designed as a lower-commitment alternative to traditional agency retainers, giving clients journalist-led strategy, content creation, pitching, account-managed support and clear reporting without unnecessary agency layers.
+Our PR services are designed as lower-commitment alternatives to traditional agency retainers, giving clients journalist-led strategy, content creation, pitching, account-managed support and clear reporting without unnecessary agency layers.

 Our approach is more focused, commercially sensible and journalist-led.